 The Felty’s syndrome, however, describes a severe form of rheumatoid arthritis, which can cause symptoms such as hepatosplenomegaly, lymphadenopathy and granulocytopenia during adulthood.

 Rheumatoid arthritis beginning after age 60 is called age-RA, whereas juvenile idiopathic arthritis manifests before the age of 16.
 Juvenile idiopathic arthritis can be further divided into sub-categories, including systemic arthritis (synonym: Still’s disease (see below) among others).

 Differential diagnosis (DD) of rheumatoid arthritis

-Differential diagnoses of rheumatoid arthritis roughly include the other diseases of the rheumatic type.
+Differential diagnosis of rheumatoid arthritis roughly includes the other diseases of the rheumatic type.
 These include, for example, psoriatic arthritis, connective tissue diseases, such as systemic lupus erythematosus, or vasculitis.

-However, other systemic diseases, such as hemochromatosis, gout or rheumatic fever, which can also lead to joint participation, can be considered as a differential diagnosis.
+However, other systemic diseases, such as hemochromatosis, gout or rheumatic fever, which can also lead to joint participation, should be considered during differential diagnosis.

 Another important differential diagnosis is osteoarthritis.

 A pillar of the treatment of rheumatoid arthritis is physical therapy.
 This includes especially cooling applications in the form of cryotherapy during acute episodes.
 In addition to cryotherapy, thermo-, hydro-, electro- as well as exercise and massage therapy are used.